jellis18/police_shooting_data/README.md

 # Police Shooting Data With Census and Crime Data Covariates

 The goal of this repository is to combine as much information at the county level to accompany police shooting databases as to facilitate predictions and data visualizations of police shooting data.
+For more details on the data collection, cleaning, and processing see the Jupyter Notebook [here](https://github.com/jellis18/police_shooting_data/blob/master/combine_data.ipynb)

 ## Installation